pgjdbc/pgjdbc-jre6/README.md

 testing any new features.
 In the case of bug fixes, where possible include a new unit test that failed before the fix and passes after it.

-For information on working with GitHub, see: http://help.github.com/articles/fork-a-repo and http://learn.github.com/p/intro.html.
+For information on working with GitHub, see: https://help.github.com/articles/fork-a-repo.

 ### Testing